Lanzarote latest coronavirus information updated daily

 If you have symptoms

-The Canary Islands Health Service has asked anyone with the symptoms of Coronavirus (mainly fever, tiredness, and a dry cough, although some people may have aches and pains, nasal congestion, runny nose, sore throat or diarrhoea) to call 112 or +34 900 112 061 for English speakers.
+The Canary Islands Health Service has asked anyone with the symptoms of Coronavirus (mainly fever, tiredness, and a dry cough, although some people may have aches and pains, nasal congestion, runny nose, sore throat or diarrhoea) to call 112 for English speakers or +34 900 112 061 for Spanish speakers.

 Do not visit the hospital or a local clinic, the doctor will come to you.